bsc-s2/pykit/proc/README.md

 **syntax**:
 `proc.start_daemon(cmd, target, *args)`

-Create a deamon process and replace it with `target`.
+Create a deamon process and replace it with `cmd`.
+Besides `stdin`, `stdout` and `stderr`, all file descriptors from parent process will be closed in the daemon process.

 **arguments**: